2018 Minnesota Statutes

 Subd.
 3.Governing formal statement procedures.

-The formal statement of an officer must be taken according to subdivision 4.
+The formal statement of an officer must be taken in accordance with subdivisions 4 to 10.

 Subd.
 4.Place of formal statement.